fmoliveira/delightful-fediverse-apps/watchlist-for-activitypub-apps.md

 ## List of projects that have an ActivityPub implementation or are committed to one

-*Note*: This list began in issue https://gitlab.com/fediverse/fediverse.gitlab.io/issues/8.
-Most of these projects include both a back-end and a web client, but this list can also include projects that are only a back-end.
-Projects that are only a web app, for use with an existing back-end, will go on the [client watchlist ](https://gitlab.com/fediverse/fediverse.gitlab.io/wikis/watchlist-for-client-apps).
+*Note*: Most of these projects include both a back-end and a web client, but this list can also include projects that are only a back-end.
+Projects that are only a web app, for use with an existing back-end, will go on the [client watchlist ](https://git.feneas.org/feneas/fediverse/wikis/watchlist-for-client-apps).

 #### Social networks, Microblog Apps